csci-1301/csci-1301.github.io/labs/ClassDiagram/readme.md

     - `Multiply` method to multiply the length *and* width of a precise rectangle by an ratio given in argument as an integer (`int`)

 # Pushing Further (Optional)

+Do the same thing you did for the `Rectangle` class for a `PreciseRectangle` class.

 The following is an independent task, to widen your understanding of UML modelling concepts: